-- "The total amount of the invoice is reported in Project ID, Acronym", or - Reported eligible amount, Project ID, Acronym (in case the invoice is reported in more than one project)
+- "The total amount of the invoice is reported in Project ID,", or - Reported eligible amount, Project ID, (in case the invoice is reported in more than one project)

-E-invoices are also acceptable for control if the invoice includes the same as above.
+E-invoices and electronically generated invoices are also acceptable for control if the invoice includes the same as above.
+In this case the information mentioned above must be indicated on the invoice by the invoice issuer.

-If one invoice is reported to more programmes, the partner must indicate on the invoice each project from which that activity is financed.
+If one invoice is reported to more programmes, each project ID and the reported amount from which this activity is financed must be indicated on the invoice.
 The division of expenditure must be explained as described above.